 The construction of the Center became a reality due to a significant investment from New York State, Federal New Market Tax Credits, additional support from the Gebbie Foundation, Oishei Foundation, Ralph C. Wilson Foundation, Chautauqua Region Community Foundation, Lenna Foundation, Ralph C. Sheldon Foundation, Johnson Foundation, Jessie Smith Darrah Fund, U.S. Economic Development Agency, staff assistance from Southern Tier West, and many private donors.

-New York State Governor Andrew Cuomo attended the ribbon-cutting for NCC’s Grand Opening held during the annual 2018 LucyFest.
+There was a ribbon-cutting for NCC’s Grand Opening held during the annual 2018 LucyFest.
 Celebrities connected with the comedy industry were seen throughout Jamestown.
 Dan Aykroyd thrilled visitors and residents by riding his motorcycle down the sidewalk in front of the NCC and donating it to the Center.
 He served drinks in a local tavern and got up on stage and sang with a popular local band.

 Jamestown is crossing over to comedy, ending the years of speculation on whether or not the city would find a new purpose and recover some of its grandeur from days gone by.
 Comedy not only helps to heal people, it can also help revitalize a city.